JuliaPlots/UnicodePlots.jl/README.md

     Unlike the `BrailleCanvas`, the density canvas does not simply mark a "pixel" as set.
 Instead it increments a counter per character that keeps track of the frequency of pixels drawn in that character.
 Together with a variable that keeps track of the maximum frequency, the canvas can thus draw the density of datapoints.

   - **BarplotGraphics**:
     This graphics area is special in that it does not support any pixel manipulation.
 It is essentially the barplot without decorations but the numbers.
-It does only support one method `addrow!` which allows the user to add additional bars to the graphics object
+It does only support one method `addrow!` which allows the user to add additional bars to the graphics object.

 ## Installation